grecopolinga/Trello-like-Website/routes/README.md

-# 2021T2-G05/src
+# 2021T2-G05/routes
-This folder contains the css file for tailwindcss.
+This folder contains files which describes the response of the server for each HTTP method request to a specific path in the server.
 <br>
 ### Contents:
-- [style.css](style.css) - Stylesheet used for tailwind
+- [index.js](index.js) - connects a specific callback function defined in `controllers` to its corresponding path and HTTP method.